Top of main content

 The cost of buying a home

-When it comes to buying your first home there may be additional costs other than just the deposit to factor in, it's a great idea to look at your overall budget and factor in items like: LMI, stamp duty, and conveyancer fees.
+When it comes to buying your first home there may be additional costs other than just the deposit to factor in.
+It's a great idea to look at your overall budget and factor in items like LMI, stamp duty, and conveyancer fees.

 You can use online tools like Money Smart for tips on how you can keep your repayments on track.
 It's important to know that if circumstances change and you feel you are unable to make your repayments, speak to your lender first to see what options and help are available.